offsoc/onionplan/docs/roadmaps/outreach.md

   wishes to deploy an onion service or onionize their website can reach out.
 * We need to ask ourselves: how can Onion Services be useful and relevant in different contexts.
+* Offering an user an onion service address is protecting them.

 ## Run campaigns

+* Onion/Tor = Web 4.
 * Brainstorm campaigns around Onion Services, similar to how `#MoreOnionsPorFavor` which encouraged the adoption of Onion-Location.
 * Reaching out to groups and organizations that we believe can benefit from